webfuse-com/Labs/README.md

 ## Browser & Webfuse APIs

 The Labs preview environment primarily enables incremental development of the extension UI.
 Extensions do, certainly, subsist on [Browser APIs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API), and the [Webfuse API](https://dev.webfuse.com/reference/extension-api/).
-API-based functionality, on the other hand, is strongly tied to a browser and session environment.
+API-based functionality, on the other hand, is strongly tied to a browser and Session environment.

 A Labs preview only mocks what is relevant to an extension's components.
 Complementary API properties are considered 'dry': They exist for completeness, but a call does nothing but return an empty promise, and log a debug message.